thelia-modules/RewriteUrl/Readme.md

 Authors: Thelia <info@thelia.net>, Vincent Lopes <vlopes@openstudio.fr>, Gilles Bourgeat <gbourgeat@openstudio.fr>

-This module manage rewritten urls for products, categories, brands, folders, contents
+This module manage rewritten urls for products, categories, folders, contents, brands

+* Allows you to reassign a url to another (product, category, folder, content, brand)
+* Allows you to reassign a default url to your (product, category, folder, content, brand)

 ## Compatibility